 US-style class actions are not available in Japan.
-However, a "qualified consumer organisation" (a consumer organisation certified by the Prime Minister) may bring an action, under the Consumer Contract Act, Law No. 61 of 2000, demanding injunctive relief against business operators who are either soliciting or are likely to solicit consumers to contract in an improper manner or to contract with improper terms, as provided in the law.
-Furthermore, a new law, entitled the Act for Special Measures with respect to Civil Proceedings to Collectively Restore Damages to Assets of Consumers, Law No. 96 of 2013 (the Collective Claims Act), has been in force since October 2016, which provides quasi-class actions for certain categories of claims on behalf of consumers.
-Under the Collective Claims Act, a qualified consumer organisation with additional certification from the Prime Minister (a "specified qualified consumer organisation") may bring a damages claim in relation to consumer contracts against business operators for recovery of losses incurred by consumers, with respect to specific claims, including a claim for damages owing to breach of contract, warranty against defects or arising out of tort.
-However, damage to property other than the subject matter of the consumer contract, lost profits, personal injury, and pain and suffering are excluded from the scope of the claim that can be brought under the Collective Claims Act.
-The proceedings under the Collective Claims Act are classified as "opt-in"-type proceedings, as opposed to the "opt-out"-type proceedings of US class actions.
+However, a "qualified consumer entity" (a consumer organisation certified by the Prime Minister) may bring an action, under the Consumer Contract Act, Law No. 61 of 2000, demanding injunctive relief against business operators that engage in conduct that is harming or may harm consumers' interests.
+Furthermore, the Act on Special Measures Concerning Civil Court Proceedings for the Collective Redress for Property Damage Incurred by Consumers, Law No. 96 of 2013 (the "Collective Redress Act"), has been in force since 2016, and provides for quasi-class actions for certain categories of monetary claims on behalf of consumers.
+Under the Collective Redress Act, a qualified consumer entity with additional certification from the Prime Minister (a "specified qualified consumer entity") may bring a lawsuit on behalf of affected consumers to request the court to declare a business operator's common liability for monetary claims.
+Eligible claims under the Collective Redress Act are those related to consumer contracts for performance of a contract, unjust enrichment, a claim for damages relating to breach of contract, and a claim for damages arising out of tort.
+However, damage to property other than the subject matter of the consumer contract, lost profits, personal injury, and pain and suffering are excluded from the scope of claims eligible under the Collective Redress Act.
+After the court renders a judgment declaring common liability of the business operator to the affected consumers, each affected consumer may opt in to the next stage of proceedings to confirm his or her own claim through the specified qualified consumer may opt in to the next stage of proceedings to confirm his or her own claim through the specified qualified consumer entity.